keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 Run `astro login <base-domain>` or `astro logout <base-domain>` to log in or out of your Astronomer platform respectively.
 This is equivalent to using the login screen of the Software UI.

-If you have access to more than one Astronomer installation, each will have a unique `<base-domain>`.
-When switching between platforms, make sure to log out of one `<base domain>` before logging into another.
+If you have access to more than one Astronomer installation, each installation has a unique `<base-domain>`.
+When moving between platforms, make sure to log out of one `<base domain>` before logging into another.

 ## astro upgrade